NorskRegnesentral/spatioTemporalIndices/README.md

 run$rl$logAgeIndex
 run$rlSd$logAgeIndex
 ```
  The indices can be save on standard ICES format with the function `write_indices_ICES_format`.
-Yearly covariance matrices can be save with the function `write_covriance_matrices`
+Yearly covariance matrices can be save with the function `write_covariance_matrices`